akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

-(the Centers for Medicare and Medicaid Services and the Administration for Children and Families) to evolve from a traditional model of program-centric administration based on division-level technology needs, to a Department-level, enterprise-wide architecture based on the leveraging of shared technology and business components.
+(the Centers for Medicare and Medicaid Services and the Administration for Children and Families) to evolve from a traditional model of program-centric administration based on division-level technology needs, to a Department-level, enterprise-wide architecture based on leveraging shared technology and business components.
 The target result for us is a modular, service-oriented and flexible Health Information Technology (HIT) architecture, designed to allow the Department to meet current and future business needs.
 We also must meet this target with lower operating cost, increased efficiency, and improved service.

-We hope this will support implementing and sharing of common components across Divisions.
-The full implementation of the Department IT Governance Standards establishes the following guiding principles and
+We intend this vision to support implementing and sharing of common components across Divisions, and we have implemented a department wide formal IT Governance Committee to establish standard governance processes for monitoring and approving technology and technology use/support changes within DHSS.
+The full implementation of the Department IT Governance Standards establishes the following guiding principles and strategies:
-strategies:

   - Maximize use of Department HIT expenditures through reuse of shared technology and business services, allowing functionality and